Xopher00/Project_Lambert/research/bibliography.md

 - Naaf, M. (2024).
 Logic, semirings, and fixed points, PhD thesis, RWTH Aachen University.
 Defended 30 August 2024.
 DOI: 10.18154/RWTH-2024-10804.
 URL: https://publications.rwth-aachen.de/record/996756/files/996756.pdf

 ### Predictive coding / energy
+Iterative computation of the kind used in this project can be understood as minimising an energy function — each step brings the current state closer to a stable answer.
+Friston, Parr and Pezzulo (2022) develop this framing in the context of biological perception, where the same mathematics describes how the brain updates its model of the world given new evidence.
+Qi et al. and Burchi and Timofte bring this into contact with modern neural network training.

 - Friston, K. J., Parr, T., & Pezzulo, G. (2022).
 Active inference: The free energy principle in mind, brain, and behavior.
 MIT Press.
 - Qi, C., Lukasiewicz, T., & Salvatori, T. (2025).
 Training deep predictive coding networks.
 In New Frontiers in Associative Memory Workshop, ICLR 2025.